chingc/docs-nix/README.md

 Hello, this is a record of my journey learning [Nix](https://nixos.org).

-It serves as a quickstart and quick reference for my future self.
+I'm writing this mainly as a quickstart and quick reference for my future self, but I hope others find it helpful.

 ## What is it?

 Nix is a purely functional package manager.
-Whether you are solo or on a team, it helps you avoid the installation and versioning pain points of software development.
+It helps to avoid the installation and versioning pain points of software development.

+That doesn't sound like much.
+However...

 Suppose you need golang, node, and python.
 You can create a shell environment that has those tools with a single command.